 For example:

-• Teens could be in a situation of dependency if the other partner gives them a place to stay and they have nowhere else to go.
+- Teens could be in a situation of dependency if the other partner gives them a place to stay and they have nowhere else to go.

-• Teachers, coaches and mentors could be in a position of authority or trust with respect to the teen.
+- Teachers, coaches and mentors could be in a position of authority or trust with respect to the teen.

 When determining whether consent is valid, a judge will consider each situation on a case-by-case basis.
 The imbalance in the relationship is the deciding factor, not the role or occupation of the partner.

-Sexual assault: when a teen says no
+Sexual assault: when a teen does not consent

-Regardless of age, when a teen does not consent to sexual touching, such as kissing, fondling or sexual intercourse, these actions are considered sexual assault
+Regardless of age, when a teen does not consent to sexual touching, such as kissing, fondling or sexual intercourse, these actions are considered sexual assault.